 More than 1,500 students participate each year in leagues, weekend special events, and tournaments through the Department of Intramurals and Recreational Sports.
 Leagues include basketball, flag football, racquetball, soccer, tennis, Ultimate Frisbee, and volleyball.

 Men’s NCAA Division III teams include baseball, basketball, cross-country, golf, lacrosse, soccer, swimming & diving, tennis, track & field, and wrestling.
 Women’s Division III teams compete in basketball, cross-country, field hockey, golf, lacrosse, soccer, softball, swimming & diving,tennis, track & field, and volleyball.

-A member of the Landmark Conference since 2007, the University’s athletic teams have won 27 conference championships during that span, including seven in men’s basketball, five each in women’s soccer and women’s basketball, and three each in women’s tennis and women’s swimming & diving, and one in women’s softball.
+A member of the Landmark Conference since 2007, the University’s athletic teams have won 34 conferencechampionships during that span, including seven in men’s basketball, five in women’s soccer, six in women’s basketball, three each in women’s tennis and women’s swimming & diving, and one in women’s softball.

 Applying to Scranton

 Because we are a selective institution, our admission process is competitive.
 Typical Scranton students have excelled academically in high school and have distinguished themselves through extracurricular activities, leadership, and community service.

 Our admission committee will consider your academic preparation and what you could contribute to our campus community.
 What we needto review your application will depend on whether you are applyingas a freshman, transfer, or international student.

 We have given you many reasons aScranton education is a great investment.
 By the time you’ve explored our many scholarships and financial aid opportunities, you may find thatwe’re a lot more affordable than youfirst thought.
 We offer a variety of programs in recognition of academic achievement, financial need, diversity, and ROTC service.
 State and federal assistance, installment payment plans, and work-study can also be part of the mix of financing options.